3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/webpack-angular-babel/webpack-angular-babel.md

 - Enter `webpack --watch`!
 If we run Webpack with the `--watch` flag, it will now automatically bundle up our front-end JavaScript for the next time we refresh the page.
-This makes for a much more efficient development workflow, but there are is an important caveat we'll need to consider.
+This makes for a much more efficient development workflow, but there are is an important caveat we'll need to consider...

 - Right now, when any code in our application changes, `nodemon` refreshes our server.
 This is great when we are making server-side changes, but we don't want it to happen when we update